SanderMertens/flecs/README.md

 Flecs is a Fast and Lightweight ECS ([Entity Component System](https://github.com/SanderMertens/ecs-faq)) framework.
 Flecs packs as much punch as possible into a small library with a tiny API and zero dependencies.
 Here are some of the things it can do:

-- Distribute load across multiple threads
+- Process entites on multiple threads with a lock-free, zero-overhead staging architecture
 - Organize components & systems in modules
 - Report runtime statistics on memory usage, performance and more
 - Run systems every frame, periodically, on demand or on change events